amalthundiyil/moni-moni/README.md

 ## 📝 Further Changes to be Done

+- [ ] Add credit score to every individual or business using Machine Learning.
 - [ ] Add options to accept funding made with NFTs and digital currency.